zanderdk/Minecraft-writeup/README.md

 |:--:|
 | <b>The heap chunk doesn't realy mater any more</b>|

 As we take from the backward pointer in unsortedbins we can now allocate the `mem` array.
 Now what we wanna do is allocate it and only overwrite 2 bytes.
-That will result in overwriting two least significant bytes of `mem[0]` and now we can redirect it to somewhere else in libc.
+That will result in overwriting the two least significant bytes of `mem[0]` and now we can redirect it to somewhere else in libc.

 ``` python
 free_hook = libc.symbols['__free_hook'] & 0xffff
 create(3, 0x500, p16(free_hook))
 ```

-Remember ALSR do not affect the 3 last nibbles of an address so for any libc address `p` it will hold that `p & 0xfff` will always stay the same.
-But we are overwriting two bytes so there is only a 1/16 chance this will work.
+Remember ALSR do not affect the 3 last nibbles of an address.
+So for any libc address `p` it will hold that `p & 0xfff` will always stay the same.
+But we are overwriting two bytes so there is a 1/16 chance this will work.
 But fuck it we will run the exploit a couple times.

 yet another drawing: